Webinaut/the-mav/src/content/articles/out-of-business.md

 “You must understand”, he said.
 “There are three certain ways to go out of business:

 1. Trusting experts.
-2. focusing on revenue, not profit.
+2. Focusing on revenue, not profit.
 3. Running out of cash.”

    In the decades since then I learned that Jock’s pronouncements, whilst being essentially correct, need some elaboration.